Brenda-Chuang/Airbnb-Hosting-Insights-in-Australia-Project/README.md

 3. Brisbane, Queensland, Australia <br/>
 4. Western Australia, Western Australia, Australia <br/>

-This project used the above data to represent the Airbnb listing in the states of NSW, VIC, QLD, and WA.
+This project used the above data to represent the Airbnb listing in NSW, VIC, QLD, and WA (Sates).

 ## Data Cleaning and Exploratory Data Analysis